junhua/awesome-finance-ai-papers/README.md

 This list extends an earlier collection: [Awesome-LLM-Agents](https://github.com/junhua/awesome-llm-agents).

-If the content helps you in your work, please leave a ⭐️ to the repo, or [cite](#citation).
+If the content helps you in your work, please leave a ⭐️ to the repo, or [cite](#citation) this repo.

 ## By Categories
 ### Portfolio Optimization